 Relocating your business to the United States?
-A number of Australian businesses under a US Flip up every year.
+A number of Australian businesses undertake a US Flip up every year.
 Here’s a basic overview of the logistical steps you’ll need to consider taking.

 If you’re seeking extra traction with investors and employees in the United States you may be investigating the manuevoure of flipping up your Australian entity.
 The procedure can often be difficult, expensive and involve more red-tape than Christmas.

 What is a US flip?

 A “flip” is a reorganization in which an existing startup in one nation interposes a new holding company in another country (HoldCo) between it and its existing shareholders, and effectively move the head entity’s location.
 The existing shareholders’ present interests in the existing startup are exchanged for similar interests in HoldCo as a result of the flip, and the existing startup becomes a completely owned subsidiary of the HeadCo.